jerickjoe111/launch-school/JS230/03_XHR_requests.md

 2. Send the request.
 3. Handle the response (success/error).

-There are three main ways to serialize form data to send to the server via HTTP requests: sending the URL-encoded query string; serialize the form element values manually, and sending them in the body of the request; using the `FormData` API.
+There are two main ways to serialize form data to send to the server via HTTP requests: serialize the form element values manually, and sending them in the body of the request; using the `FormData` API.

 There is no reason to use the other methods over the `FormData` API: this method is the most convenient, easy to use, and less prone to errors.
 The only disadvantage of this method is that it only works with form input fields that have a `name` attribute. `FormData` serializes the data into a _multipart_ format (used with file uploads).